firstdag/dip/lips/lip-8.md

 ---

 Version 0 of the Off-Chain Protocol is described in [LIP 1](https://lip.libra.org/lip-1/).
 Version 1 as described here is an extension of the Off-Chain Protocol and adds features to support more advanced functionality - particularly targeted to support merchant use-cases.
 This is inclusive of pull payments, recurring payments, and auth/capture flows.
+This LIP does not contain the initial phase of the sub account discovery that is required to start nagotioating merchant scenarios. for the discovery phase, there are currenctly two leading methods:
+  1. QR/deeplinks - where the consumer provides his VASP the merchant's relevant details by scanning the QR/pressing the link in the checkout page
+  2. Pay ID - Where the consumer provides to the merchant his Libra identifier for the relevant sub-account and VASP

 ---
 # Specification
 ---